iamgini/scripts/README.md

 # scripts
-These are few bash scripts I use in by BAU activities.
+These are few bash scripts I use in BAU activities.
 Thought to share publicly via github.

-Please feel free to clone and use and feedback if any.
+Please feel free to clone and use; and feedback if any.

 Thanks